aritraghosh/aks-labs/workshops/advanced-aks/workshop.md

 You should see the available revisions for the AKS Istio add-on and the compatible versions of Kubernetes they support.

-Run the following command to enable the default supported revision of the AKS Istio add-on for the AKS cluster.
+Run the following command to enable the default supported revision of the AKS Istio add-on for the AKS cluster, using the CA certficate infromation creted earlier.

 ```bash
 az aks mesh enable --resource-group ${RG_NAME} --name ${AKS_NAME} \